 The various psychologies of national identity seem to orbit around fantasies of ‘rootedness’ in land, apparently inherent connections between the human and particular areas of soil, natural affiliations between a pure, unsullied, unique patch of ground and a specific community of people who have always had an exclusive relationship and knowledge of that finite territory, a territory always too small to allow in those others who might also potentially contaminate it and spoil this timeless, fundamental patch of earth and its magical capacities to evoke belonging and kinship to a select few.

-In order for ‘outsiders’ to win the tentative and restricted right to become a British citizen and claim some level of inclusion within its landscape and institutions the British Government developed a test of knowledge about particular aspects of the UK, ‘The Life in the UK Test‘.
+In order for an ‘outsider’ to win a few limited rights to become a British citizen, and therefore experience a degree of acceptance within its landscape and institutions, the British Government cleverly devised a test of knowledge about particular aspects of the UK, ‘The Life in the UK Test‘.
 In order to attain a form of belonging a foreigner would need to have learnt numerous obscure but apparently essential facts.